 What the latest interest rates change means for your mortgage, savings and bills

-The base rate has been cut by the Bank of England to 3.75 per cent
+The Bank of England has cut the base rate to 3.75 per cent, the lowest level in three years

-The Bank of England (BoE) announced on Thursday its decision to cut interest rates to 3.75 per cent, a fourth cut of the year.
+The Bank of England (BoE) announced on Thursday its decision to cut interest rates to 3.75 per cent, the fourth cut of the year.

-Following on from falling inflation rates, poor economic figures and rising unemployment, it brings the base rate down to the lowest level in almost three years.
+Following falling inflation rates, poor economic figures and rising unemployment, it brings the base rate down to the lowest level in almost three years.

 Here’s a brief rundown of what the current interest rate might mean for you: